 - Parents Only: Cut the top off of a water bottle

-- Flip the cut-off piece upside down and place it inside the bottle (this will help funnel the rain)
+- Flip the cut-off top piece upside down and place it inside the bottle (this will help funnel the rain).
+Make sure to take off the cap and check that the top is free of any debris that would prevent rain from entering the spout.

-- Place some rocks in the bottom of your container to weigh it down and keep it from tipping over in the wind.
+- Place some clean pebbles in the bottom of your container to weigh it down and keep it from tipping over in the wind.

 - Cover the rocks with water to “calibrate” your rain gauge and create a flat, base level